LXC Docs

 lxc.net.0.hwaddr = 00:16:3e:xx:xx:xxAnd live the rest as is.

-:~# service lxc-net restart
+- Run the command - :~# service lxc-net restart

 Enable Network for unprivileged containers